 - Ovens Island – Dunsmuir Islands, Gulf Islands, B.C.

 - Port Madison – Bainbridge Island

-A. You can join, but will pay dues in regular member class (Active or Active-Intermediate) for five years before you can apply for a transfer to the Out of State membership class.
+A. You can join, but will pay dues in a regular member class (based on age) for five years before you can apply for a transfer to the Out of State membership class.

 A. Seattle Yacht Club strongly supports our younger members who have made an active commitment to boating in the Northwest.
 To this end, the Club offers reduced initiation fees for applicants under 24 years of age who have engaged in SYC junior sailing or Washington State Boater Education programs.